 Aaron: No problem, my goal is that other businesses might see this interview and discover that it does not always take tens to hundreds of thousands of dollars to develop a website, especially one that might need some sort of a custom calculation software like a window furnishings or flooring business.

-WPDesigner: Agreed, the open nature of WordPress, does allow for some great achievements.
+WPDesigner: Agreed, WordPress’s open nature allows for some great achievements.

 WPDesigner: That’s great, Aaron, so you saved tens of thousands on developer wages by configuring the website yourself?